 There is no refund for students who are dismissed from residency as part of a disciplinary sanction.

-Students who withdraw from residence or who change their on-campus residence without notifying the Director of Residence Life will be charged an appropriate administrative fee.
-9
+hdraw from residence of ence Life will be charge

 ADMISSION

 ADMISSION POLICY

 The College of Mount Saint Vincent seeks men and women with intellectual interests and abilities that will enable them to take full advantage of the opportunities available at the College.
 The Committee on Admission looks for qualified applicants from a variety of geographic locations and ethnic backgrounds in the belief that a diverse student body with many perspectives contributes to the strength of the educational experience.